 A mug cake is perfect for someone who enjoys cake but doesn’t want too much temptation.
 After all, it’s a single serving, and once it’s gone, it’s gone.
 That is, until you make another one.
-Basically, mug cakes are the ideal dessert after a family dinner.

 Basic Mug Cake Recipe